Paundraka Vasudeva: Death

-According to the 66th chapter of Canto 10 of Srimad Bhagavatam, when Paundraka sent a message to Dwaraka stating that he was God, Krishna declared war against him.
-Paundraka's chariot was made similar to Krishna's, even with a flag of Garuda.After giving many warnings to him to leave his false claims of pretending as Vāsudēva, Krishna killed Paundraka by beheading off Paundraka's head with the Sudarshana Chakra.
-The son of the king of Kashi, Sudakshina, created a demon using black magic to destroy Dwaraka, with the help of some corrupt priests.
+According to the 66th chapter of Canto 10 of Srimad Bhagavatam, when Paundraka sent a message to Dwaraka, stating that he was God, Krishna declared war against him.
+Paundraka's chariot was made similar to Krishna's, even with a flag of Garuda, after giving many warnings to leave his false claims of pretending.
+As Vāsudēva, Krishna killed Paundraka by beheading him with the Sudarshana Chakra.
+The son of the king of Kashi, Sudakshina, created an evil demonic spirit using black magic to destroy Dwaraka, with the help of some corrupt priests.
 However, Krishna's Sudarshana Chakra set fire around Kashi.
 The whole kingdom was burnt and Sudakshina and all his priests were killed.